MDHHS Hotline for Health-Related Questions: 1-888-535-6136 Open from 8:00 a.m. to 5:00 p.m. 7 days a week.

 *Use caution when interpreting case count information.

-*Please note: As the number cases grow, MDHHS is only able to update their website once per day.
+*Please note: As the number of cases grow, MDHHS updates their website periodically.
 We may report a local case before the state is able to include it in their counts.
 Given that it is our mission to ensure the health of our communities, we feel that it is important to share these results quickly whenever possible.

 *DHD2 is working diligently with community partners to expand testing capacity, to track COVID-19 in our region, and to quickly share information as we learn more.